LotCom/.github/README.md

-Configuration files for LotCoM Organization.
+Configuration files for LotCom Organization.